 Intraoperative Ketamine Versus Saline in Depressed Patients Undergoing Anesthesia for Non-cardiac Surgery

-This study evaluates whether ketamine, given as part of an anesthetic, improves depression symptoms in depressed patients undergoing total joint replacement surgery.
-Half of participants will receive a ketamine infusion during surgery, while the other half will receive a placebo (normal saline) during surgery.
+This double-blind, randomized clinical trial (n=45) evaluated whether ketamine, given as part of an anaesthetic, improves depression symptoms in depressed patients undergoing non-cardiac surgery.
+Half of the participants received a ketamine infusion during surgery, while the other half received a placebo (normal saline).

 Intranasal Ketamine in Treatment-Resistant Depression

 The objective of the current study is to investigate the safety and efficacy of a single dose of intranasal (IN) ketamine in treatment-resistant depression (TRD).